Best new cars coming in 2022

 Prototypes of the 2022 Honda Civic Type R have been spotted testing in recent months and while the new model won’t be a huge departure from the current car, it’s likely to retain the outlandish bodystyling.
 Power is likely to come from a reworked version of the current turbocharged 2.0-litre petrol engine, with a slight power increase to around 330bhp.

 Read more about the 2022 Honda Civic Type R here.

 On sale: Now

-Mercedes is set to join the van-based MPV market with a new T-Class model, which will be launched in 2021 - a bit earlier than first expected.
+Mercedes is set to join the van-based MPV market with a new T-Class model, which will be launched in 2022.
 It’ll be an upmarket rival to the Ford Tourneo Connect and Volkswagen Caddy Life, with petrol, diesel and electric options all due.
 The German brand will hope the T-Class will prove a greater success than the Mercedes X-Class pickup, which was clearly based on the Nissan Navara and withdrawn after just two years on sale.

 Volkswagen has reinvented its iconic Microbus for the electric era, and the ID.
 Buzz will be offered in MPV, cargo van and even campervan guises.
 It’ll share powertrains with the ID.3 and ID.4, and the top versions should achieve close to 300 miles between charges.

 Read our prototype drive of the Volkswagen ID.
 Buzz here.

 Best new car deals 2022: this week’s top car offers